odlgroup/odl/doc/source/getting_started/installing.rst

 TL;DR
 =====
-If you already have a working python environment, ODL and some basic dependencies can be installed using either pip:
+If you already have a working python environment, ODL and some basic dependencies can be installed using either `pip`_:

 .. code-block:: bash

     $ pip install odl[testing, show]

 or conda:

 .. code-block:: bash

     $ conda install -c odlgroup odl matplotlib pytest scikit-image spyder

 After installation, the installation can be verified by running the tests:

 .. code-block:: bash

     $ python -c "import odl; odl.test()"

 Introduction
 ============